 Because of this, many individuals who will soon or unexpectedly be subject to a drug test may have some options to dilute that quantity.
 Caffeine consumption and strenuous exercise combined with consuming significant amounts of water can both impair your ability to concentrate, while different detox kits may or may not increase your chances of passing an unexpected drug test.

-What Period of Time Does Delta 9 Remain in Your Blood?
+What period Does Delta 9 Remain in Your Blood?

 The fact that THC is made up of more than 80 metabolites and that its synthesis requires a lot of time is another factor contributing to its long half-life in the human body.
 Furthermore, it is generally known that THC finds a great home in adipose tissue, where it can stay while being digested.